Pajama Friends: Synopsis

-Pajama Friends is a reality program about four women (Song Ji-hyo, Joy, Jang Yoon-ju and Cheng Xiao) who work in different fields in the industry and come together to enjoy 2-day-and-1-night vacations in hotels of various styles within Korea.
-Due to the women's shared preferences, the locations commonly have a spa pool and/or swimming pool.
+Pajama Friends is a reality program about four women (Song Ji-hyo, Joy, Jang Yoon-ju and Cheng Xiao) who work in different fields in the industry and came together to enjoy 2-day-and-1-night vacations in hotels of various styles within Korea.
+Due to the women's shared preferences, the locations commonly have a spa pool and/or a swimming pool.